strakergroup/Nake-Agentic-Slack/README.md

    The `.env` file contains sensitive and device-specific information so is not committed to the repository.

+3. Download the credentials of your IBM Watson Assistant service instance and place the file (named `ibm-credentials.env`) in the root directory.

+   You can find the service instance in your [resource list](https://cloud.ibm.com/resources) under **Services and software**, the product should be **Watson Assistant**.
+After opening the service instance page, click the *Download* button in the *Credentials* section.

-3. Start the app using
+4. Start the app using

    ```bash
    $ pipenv run uvicorn app.main:app --reload